DhanabalanVP/IMDB-Movie-Recomedation-Analysis/README.md

 # IMDB-Movie-Recomedation-Analysis
-SQL Analysis of Given Data and Giving Recommendations Based On The Insights.
+SQL Analysis of Given Data and Giving Recommendations Based On Insights.